VincentTam/vincenttam.github.io/source/_posts/2014-03-22-jump-to-latex-syntax-error.markdown

 P.S.
-As I've said in my "[About](/about)" page, I mainly write in Markdown now, unless a teacher want me to submit homework with specific formatting requirements like 1 inch margin, 1.5 line spacing, etc.  As you can see from the footer of this blog, this post is also written in Markdown.
+As I've said in my "[About](/about)" page, I mainly write in Markdown now, unless a teacher want me to submit homework with specific formatting requirements like 1-inch margin, 1.5 line spacing, etc.  As you can see from the footer of this blog, this post is also written in Markdown.